Homo erectus: Research history

+Using fossils like Sangiran (left) and Peking Man (right), Franz Weidenreich and Ralph von Koenigswald argued that Java Man was an ancient human.

-Dubois argued that "P. erectus" was a gibbon-like ape which was the precursor to a more familiar human body plan, but in the 1930s, German-American anatomist Franz Weidenreich noticed a striking similarity with ancient human remains recently being unearthed in China (Peking Man, "Sinanthropus pekinensis").
+Dubois argued that "P. erectus" was a gibbon-like ape which was the precursor to a more familiar human body plan, but in the 1930s, Jewish-German anatomist Franz Weidenreich noticed a striking similarity with ancient human remains recently being unearthed in China (Peking Man, "Sinanthropus pekinensis").
 This characterization became better supported as German-Dutch palaeontologist Gustav Heinrich Ralph von Koenigswald discovered more Indonesian ancient human remains over the decade at Mojokerto, Sangiran, and Ngandong.
-Weidenreich believed that they were the direct ancestors of the local modern human Homo sapiens subspecies, in accord with historical race concepts (polycentricism) — that is, Peking Man was the direct ancestor of specifically Chinese people, and Java Man of Aboriginal Australians.
+Weidenreich believed that they were the direct ancestors of the local modern human Homo sapiens subspecies, in accord with historical race concepts (polycentricism)—that is, Peking Man was the direct ancestor of specifically Chinese people, and Java Man of Aboriginal Australians.
 As the significance of racial distinction diminished with the development of modern evolutionary synthesis, many fossil human species and genera around Asia, Africa, and Europe (including "Pithecanthropus" and "Sinanthropus") were reclassified as subspecies of Homo erectus.

 During the late 20th century, some of the oldest H. erectus fossils were discovered across Africa, the first being Kenyan archeologist Louis Leakey's Olduvai Hominin 9 in 1960.
 As the human fossil record expanded, the "Out of Africa" theory and monogenism became the consensus: that all modern humans share a fully anatomically modern common ancestor.
 H. erectus is now generally considered to be an African species which later dispersed across Eurasia, with later African populations giving rise to the modern human lineage.

 Subspecies

+Artistic depiction of a group of Homo erectus georgicus, based on early hominin discoveries from Dmanisi.

 By the middle of the 20th century, human taxonomy was in turmoil, with many poorly defined species and genera described across Europe, Asia, and Africa, which exaggerated the differences among them.
 In 1940, Weidenreich was the first to suggest reclassifying "Sinanthropus pekinensis" and "Pithecanthropus erectus" as subspecies of H. erectus.
 In 1950, German-American evolutionary biologist Ernst Mayr entered this field.
 Surveying a "bewildering diversity of names" and many proposals for consolidation, he decided to reclassify human fossils into three species of Homo: "H. transvaalensis" (the australopithecines), H. erectus (including "Sinanthropus", "Pithecanthropus", and various other Asian, African, and European taxa), and H. sapiens (including anything younger than H. erectus, such as modern humans and Neanderthals).
 Mayr defined these species as a sequential lineage, each evolving into the next (chronospecies).
 Though later Mayr changed his opinion on the australopithecines (recognizing Australopithecus), his more conservative view of archaic human diversity became widely adopted in the subsequent decades.